davidfrantz/force/docs/source/howto/dem.rst

 Level 2 processing with `USE_DEM_DATABASE`
 ------------------------------------------

-Starting from the FORCE v.3.9.0 Level 2 processing can be done using the abovementioned regional or global DEM mosaic, or the collection of WRS-2- or MGRT-tile specific DEMs.
+Starting from the FORCE v.
+3.9.0 Level 2 processing can be done using the abovementioned regional or global DEM mosaic, or the collection of WRS-2- or MGRT-tile specific DEMs.
 The latter option is enabled through the ``USE_DEM_DATABASE`` parameter in the LEVEL2 parameter file.
-Whenever ``USE_DEM_DATABASE = TRUE`` the ``FILE_DEM`` needs to point to a folder with a collection of VRTs generated for each Landsat of Sentinel-2 tile. **Using the tile-specific DEM is highly recommended for the GLO-30 Copernicus DEM**, which data are distributed in *six latitude bands*, each with a a specific longitude reduction factor.
+Whenever ``USE_DEM_DATABASE = TRUE`` the ``FILE_DEM`` needs to point to a folder with a collection of VRTs generated for each Landsat or Sentinel-2 tile. **Using the tile-specific DEM is highly recommended for the GLO-30 Copernicus DEM**, which data are distributed in *six latitude bands*, each with a specific longitude reduction factor.
 Consequently, using the GLO-30 DEM through a single mosaic may result in a considerable deviation from the nominal (i.e., 30m) and effective resolution of the DEM.
-This difference is especially excarbated when a mosaic is created for areas spanning low to high latitude regions.
+This difference is especially exacerbated when a mosaic is created for areas spanning low to high latitude regions.

 .. admonition:: Detailed information